spex-xray/spex-help/_sources/models/spln.rst.txt

-start to vary each parameter in turn; if it changes for example parameter :math:`x_j` by 1, this means a factor of 10; since the neighbouring points (like :math:`x_{j-1}` and :math:`x_{j+1}` however are not adjusted in thid step, the photon spectrum has to be drawn as a cubic spline through this very sharp function, and it will show the well-known over-and undershooting at the intermediate x-values between :math:`x_{j-1}` and :math:`x_j` and between :math:`x_j` and
+start to vary each parameter in turn; if it changes for example parameter :math:`x_j` by 1, this means a factor of 10; since the neighbouring points (like :math:`x_{j-1}` and :math:`x_{j+1}` however are not adjusted in third step, the photon spectrum has to be drawn as a cubic spline through this very sharp function, and it will show the well-known over-and undershooting at the intermediate x-values between :math:`x_{j-1}` and :math:`x_j` and between :math:`x_j` and